joshbruce/fourth-earth-raw/public/additions/content.md

 General guidelines:

-1. Let the current state of the players, game, and narrative inform whether to be more real-time or allow more strategic, group m planning.
+1. Let the current state of the players, game, and narrative inform whether to be more real-time, turn-based, or allow more strategic, group planning.
 2. There should be a mechanism for determining a sequence of events.
 3. Players should know whether the encounter is strictly individual planning, group planning, or a combination.

 Consider:

-While playing with a narrator the group use a double pass, round-robin approach.
+While playing with a narrator the group uses a double pass, round-robin approach.

 The narrator chooses a random player, player A. Player A says what their character plans to do.
 The narrator assigns a difficulty for that plan and moves to player B, giving player A time to determine how to address the difficulty.
 Player B states their plan and is given a difficulty.